rasoulifarhad/java-projects/design-principles-0۳/src/main/java/com/farhad/example/design_principles03/basic/university/note.md

 Where do we create an instance of Section?
 One possibility is to do this in Course. et us assume that we add a new method named createSection in Course, which accepts the semester, the place, days, and time as parameters and returns an instance of a new Section object for the course.

 Suppose we need to create a list of all students in our university.
 Let us say that we should be able to add a student, remove a student, and print all students in the list.

+let us say that a Student object is equal to another object only if that object is a Student object, the names are equal and they have the same address.